 Planning to stay in your home half the year and at a destination park the other half?
 A fifth wheel or travel trailer may be your choice.
 A motor home may be the best choice if you plan to travel a lot while staying in one place only a few days.
 At this point, just look at lots of RVs.

 Don’t consider cost, brand, size or anything else.
 That way won’t be overwhelmed while you’ll begin to understand the benefits of the different types of RVs.
-You’ll also get an idea of quality verses cost.
+You’ll also get an idea of quality versus cost.
 Don’t be overly impressed by brand names.
-Some of the best known brands are not necessarily the best RVs.
+Some of the best-known brands are not necessarily the best RVs.

 Don’t be impressed by ‘pretty.’
-Manufacturers know that RVs, like cars, are often sold because of appearance, flashy interiors and accessories.
-An RV that looks like a doll house isn’t going to do you one bit of good if it’s not built well.
-On the other hand, a well-built RV will should look good since function makes its own beauty.
+Manufacturers know that RVs, like cars, are often sold because of appearance, flashy interiors, and accessories.
+An RV that looks like a dollhouse isn’t going to do you one bit of good if it’s not built well.
+On the other hand, a well-built RV will look good since function makes its own beauty.